-Today, we hope to continue the history of this wonderful place as Grey Shingles Camps!
-We hope that guest campers will come, as so many have in these past 75 years, and enjoy "the coolness of pine trees, the charm of old maples - pleasant days and restful nights", and the fun of summer camp in New Hampshire!
+Today, we continue the history of this wonderful place as Grey Shingles Camps!
+Our Guests come from all over the world, as so many have in the past 75 years, to enjoy "the coolness of pine trees, the charm of old maples - pleasant days and restful nights", and the fun of summer camp in New Hampshire!

 Historical Photos of Grey Shingles Camps